ryneches/BallotNov2016/README.md

 any convincing evidence of unethical or seriously improper behavior.
 This is despite intense, prolonged attention by people who have strong motivation to find and publicize damaging things about her.
-Similarly, the case (or rather cases) for her culpability in the Benghazi looks like a lot of nonsense.
+Similarly, the case (or rather cases) for her culpability in the Benghazi incident looks like a lot of nonsense.
 As Secretary of State it was her job to be responsible for any mistakes or errors in judgment that occurred under her supervision, and it seems to me that she discharged that duty appropriately.

 As far as her opponent is concerned, the less is said the better.